 Mr. Brough has been named a Mountain States Super Lawyer from 2011-2017.

-Mr. Brough currently serves as a member of the Supreme Court Advisory Committee on the Rules of Professional Conduct and on the Utah Appellate Roster.
+Mr. Brough previously served as a member of the Supreme Court Advisory Committee on the Rules of Professional Conduct and on the Utah Appellate Roster.
 He is a Barrister with the A. Sherman Christensen Inns of Court- I.

 Mr. Johnson is one of BTJD’s founding partners.
 He started BTJD with a couple of college buddies after each of them had commenced their careers with large, elite law firms.
 They have grown BTJD to over 35 lawyers.
 It is a full service commercial firm.
 BTJD is highly regarded for its stable of top-notch lawyers—lawyers who know how to achieve the best possible results for their clients.

 At BTJD, Mr. Johnson serves on the firm’s management committee.
 He routinely advises the firm and other firms on law firm management, conflicts of interest, and ethics issues.
 He also leads BTJD’s commercial litigation section.
 Managing and trying cases—particularly jury trials—is what he enjoys most about his job.
 For nearly thirty years, he has successfully managed complex, high-stakes disputes involving a wide array of subject matters: partnership disputes, creditor/debtor disputes, class actions, securities fraud cases, employment disputes (including disputes relating to the enforceability of restrictive covenants), trade secret litigation, real estate development disputes, construction defect litigation, and adversary proceedings in bankruptcy cases.